 “Shut up,” I growled at him.
 His smirk widened.

 “Stay out of my way drunk,” He shoved past me.
-I glared at him at his back.
+I glared at his back.

 “You bumped into me asshole!”
 I yelled at his retreating figure.
 He flipped me the bird and kept walking.